CompAndSave/hugo-decap-cas/content/posts/comfort-food-for-the-mind-body-and-soul-part-i.md

 ---
 title: "Comfort Food for the Mind, Body, and Soul: Part I"
 date: 2016-12-07T00:03:00.000Z
+authors: Katy S
 slug: comfort-food-for-the-mind-body-and-soul-part-i
+featured_image: /blog/images/archive/2016/12/soup.jpg
 description: "Comfort Food for the Mind, Body, and Soul: Part I"
-featured_image: /blog/images/archive/2016/12/soup.jpg
-authors: Katy S
-tags: [food,recipes,holidays]
+tags:
+  - food
+  - recipes
+  - holidays
 ---
 ![Comfort Food](/blog/images/soup.jpg "Soup")

 Now that most of the country is experiencing colder temperatures and hunkering down for winter, it's the perfect time to share recipes for hearty food, from roasts and casseroles to soups and stews.
 In this two-part series, we're revealing mouthwatering meals for both meat lovers and veggie enthusiasts.
 This week we're focusing on recipes in which meat is the star.
 Get ready to cook some comfort food for the mind, body, and soul!